The Pandemic Of Black Trauma Will Never End

 Advertisement

-We now know that behavior doesn’t matter.
-Clothes don’t matter.
-And depending on who you ask, Black lives don’t matter.
-In the middle of a global pandemic, when almost everything about our way of life has changed, one thing has prevailed: Black trauma.
-Turns out you can’t put on a mask to prevent the spread of white supremacy!

-For Black people in the U.S. and in Canada, our trauma is its own pandemic.
-Just look at the past week.
+For Black people in the U.S., Canada and the UK, our trauma is its own pandemic.
+Just look at last week.
 On Monday, a white woman named Amy Cooper went viral for threatening the life of a Black man, Christian Cooper (no relation), who was just trying to bird watch in Central Park in peace.
 By Tuesday, a video out of Minnesota depicting George Floyd gasping for air, pleading “I can’t breathe” while a white cop suffocated him with unrelenting cruelty was flooding the news cycle, showing us in real time what Amy Cooper wanted to happen to Christian.
 On Wednesday night, #JusticeForRegis was trending, referring to Regis Korchinski-Paquet, a Black woman who fell 24 floors to her death after police were called to her home in Toronto.
 Her family says she was pushed by the police, and revealed in a statement to ByBlacks that her last words were, “Mom, help.”
-By Thursday, the exhaustion of witnessing these brutal acts towards Black people — people who look like me, who could be me — felt like too much to bear.
+By the weekend, the exhaustion of witnessing these brutal acts towards Black people — people who look like me, who could be me — felt like too much to bear.

 “